 Duo authentication, telephony, SSO, and administrator action log entries are retained indefinitely by default.
 Change the log retention period to your desired maximum number of days in the “Logging” setting.

-The Universal Prompt Update Progress report acts as a centralized location for determining which of your applications will be capable of supporting the new prompt, monitoring updates to the availability of required software updates needed to support the Universal Prompt, and viewing which applications have the necessary update in place.
-Later, when the Universal Prompt becomes available, the progress report will show which applications are ready for you to activate the new prompt and which applications have already completed the full Universal Prompt UI migration.
+The Universal Prompt Update Progress report acts as a centralized location for determining which of your applications will be capable of supporting the new prompt, monitoring updates to the availability of required software updates needed to support the Universal Prompt, viewing which applications have the necessary update in place, and activating Universal Prompt for updated applications.

 Read the Universal Prompt Update Guide for more information about the update process to support the new prompt.